omolazabal/moredatastructures.com/docs/index.md

 Welcome to More Data Structures!
 Here you'll be able to reinforce the material you'll be learning in your Data Structures course.
 Please refer to the navigation buttons above to select a topic and view material their corresponding material.

-Here is what you can expect More Data Strucutues to provide:
+Here is what you can expect More Data Structures to provide:

-* A summary of what you've learned in your Data Structure course
-* A set of problems for each topic with hints and solutions
+* A set of problems for each topic
 * Coding exercises that are integrated with Git and GitHub
 * Useful links and resources